kulvind3r/k8s-playbook/Readme.md

 * Basebox needs vagrant public insecure key and host ssh key as authorized keys and Vagrant user to be part of suoders group. (*Required for ansible's password less sudo needs*).
 * Internet connectivity for installation. **This is not an offline setup of k8s**

+## How to use

+Ensure Pre-requisites are met. ssh keys / vagrant in sudoers / internet connectivity etc. Then from root of repo.

+1. `vagrant up`

+Once vagrant has finished setting up the vms.

+2. `ansible-playbook -i inventory.ini site.yml`

 ## Planned Features

 * Moving etcd out to a separate node.